Semnopithecus

-Gray langurs, also called Hanuman langurs and Hanuman monkeys, are Old World monkeys native to the Indian subcontinent constituting the genus Semnopithecus.
-Traditionally only one species Semnopithecus entellus was recognized, but since about 2001, additional species have been recognized.
+Semnopithecus is a genus of Old World monkeys native to the Indian subcontinent, with all species with the exception of two being commonly known as gray langurs.
+Traditionally only the species Semnopithecus entellus was recognized, but since about 2001 additional species have been recognized.
 The taxonomy has been in flux, but currently eight species are recognized.

-Gray langurs are terrestrial, inhabiting forest, open lightly wooded habitats, and urban areas on the Indian subcontinent.
+Members of the genus Semnopithecus are terrestrial, inhabiting forest, open lightly wooded habitats, and urban areas on the Indian subcontinent.
 Most species are found at low to moderate altitudes, but the Nepal gray langur and Kashmir gray langur occur up to 4000 m in the Himalayas.

 Characteristics

 These langurs are largely gray (some more yellowish), with a black face and ears.
 Externally, the various species mainly differ in the darkness of the hands and feet, the overall color and the presence or absence of a crest.
 Typically all north Indian gray langurs have their tail tips looping towards their head during a casual walk whereas all south Indian and Sri Lankan gray langurs have an inverted "U" shape or a "S" tail carriage pattern.
 There are also significant variations in the size depending on the sex, with the male always larger than the female.
 The head-and-body length is from 51 to 79 cm.
 Their tails, at 69 to 102 cm are always longer than their bodies.
 Langurs from the southern part of their range are smaller than those from the north.
 At 26.5 kg, the heaviest langur ever recorded was a male Nepal gray langur.
 The larger gray langurs are rivals for the largest species of monkey found in Asia.
 The average weight of gray langurs is 18 kg in the males and 11 kg in the females.

 Langurs mostly walk quadrupedally and spend half of their time on the ground and the other half in trees.
 They will also make bipedal hops, climbing and descending supports with the body upright, and leaps.
 Langurs can leap 3.6–4.7 m horizontally and 10.7–12.2 m in descending.